 By Mitchell Lane, the street turns trendier and more ethnic.
-Here there are brightly painted restaurants and bars, like the Northside District, where you can get free fries with every pitcher, and Tonya’s Cookies, sitting next to La Nueva Guadalupana, a Hispanic grocery where you can send money or buy meat.
+Here there are brightly painted restaurants and bars, like the Northside District, where you can get free fries with every pitcher, sitting next to La Nueva Guadalupana, a Hispanic grocery where you can send money or buy meat.

-Catty-corner across Rosemary is Mama Dip’s, Chapel Hill’s bastion of soul food, run by Mama Dip herself, Mildred Council, who is Tonya’s (of the cookie place) grandmother.
+Catty-corner across Rosemary is Mama Dip’s, Chapel Hill’s bastion of soul food, originally started by Mama Dip (Mildred Council) and the tradition now carried on by her family.

 The small storefronts are now interrupted by the bulk of the Greenbridge condo tower, which caused a significant amount of controversy when it was built a decade ago.
 Was it too big for the neighborhood?
 Too expensive?
 Out of scale?
 Now its futuristic look is a familiar site.

 In its shadow is the easily overlooked Bread & Butter café, off Roberson Street, where you really should pick up one of the honey-glazed brioche cinnamon rolls.